As a baby

 When I was 9, Dad decided that I should learn to swim.
 I looked forward to our first visit to the local baths: indeed I was quite excited about it.
 But when I saw the pool, I was dismayed.
 Children with Asperger Syndrome need careful preparation for anything new, and I was quite unprepared because my preconceptions were all wrong.
 I thought the scene would be grey with subdued lighting: instead the lighting was very bright and accentuated the blue chlorinated water.
 I thought the swimmers would be swimming gently in an orderly manner in lanes: instead they seemed chaotic and some swam energetically.
 I thought the swimmers would be mostly adults: instead they were mostly children, and – horror – the children were splashing!
 I thought it would be silent: instead it was noisy, children were shouting, and the acoustic was very echoey.
 And the water?
 Dad had assured me that the pool was heated.
 It was, of course, but from what he said I expected to experience it as warm, and instead I found it very cold indeed.
 I ventured one foot up to the ankle and would go no farther.
 Dad encouraged, cajoled, ridiculed and finally ordered me in.
 I think “ordered” is fair comment: his exact words were, “Look Eric, I’ve paid your admission money and I’m not going to stand here and see it wasted.”
 I found the water excruciatingly cold (and I think I know why: see my article on the thermal grill illusion).
 It took me about 10 minutes of all the bravery I could muster to get in up to my chest.
 I stood in the shallow end of the pool in water 3 feet 6 inches deep (just over 1 metre), and Dad held my hands and encouraged me to kick my legs to bring my body horizontal.
 He waited for my feet to touch the floor of the pool again, and he let go.
 But he had misjudged: my feet had not yet reached the floor, and I slipped under the water.

 That was one of the two worst moments of my life.
 (I do not disclose the other one on this website.)
 Like most children with Asperger Syndrome I had often suffered the distress of sensory overload, but this was a far greater sensory overload than anything in my experience before or since.
 All my sensory alarm bells rang simultaneously.
 My mouth and nose filled with water and I think I inhaled a little.
 The water on my face felt diabolical in its touch, its pressure and its coldness.
 My vestibular system was mightily confused, I felt sick, and I had no idea which way was up.
-My visual field flooded with the worst blue imaginable: it conjured the illusion of the biggest thing I had ever seen but otherwise it carried no information and my eyes would not focus.
+My visual field was utterly alien: the sensation was of the biggest thing I had ever seen, and it was blue, but the field conveyed no further information and my eyes would not focus.
 The sound was dead silent and deafening at the same time.
+The smell of the chlorine was choking.
 I was in extreme fear, and I was totally paralysed: I tried to work my arms and legs but nothing happened.
 I was quite sure I was dying.
 It is not that I believed that brief total immersion in water is necessarily fatal: rather, I just could not conceive that there could possibly be any way back from such a hellish plurality of qualia.
-Every detail is as vivid to me as if it happened yesterday.

 I was probably under the water for less than two seconds before Dad fished me out.
 I was crying uncontrollably.
 That was the end of the swimming lesson.
 Throughout the bus journey home I was still in tears, and Dad asked me to compose myself because, as he explained, he didn’t want Mum to see me in that state.
 I duly composed myself, and I stayed composed, with difficulty, until we reached home.
 And the moment I saw Mum I burst into tears again.